JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_aircrafts.rst

 * :code:`NMODEL` : number of the grid model where the aircraft flies.
 If CMODEL='FIX', it may be any grid model number (forced to 1 if NMODEL not set and only one domain).
 If CMODEL='MOB', NMODEL is forced to 1 at simulation start but will change during flight to always fly on the finest model at a given horizontal position.

-* :code:`NPOS` : number of aircraft positions that will be read in the .csv file
+* :code:`NPOS` : number of aircraft positions that will be read in the .csv file.
+If not provided, the whole file will be read.

 * :code:`TLAUNCH` : instant of launch.
 This type has 4 fields (nyear, nmonth, nday and xtime).